The Hermit (tarot card)

 The Hermit (IX) is the ninth trump or Major Arcana card in most traditional tarot decks.
 It is used in game playing as well as in divination.

 Description

-The Rider–Waite version of the card shows an old man, standing on a mountain peak, carrying a staff in one hand and a lit lantern containing a six-pointed star (Star of David) in the other.
+The Rider–Waite version of the card shows an old hermit, standing on a mountain peak, carrying a staff in one hand and a lit lantern containing a six-pointed star in the other.
 In the background is a mountain range.

-According to Eden Gray, his lantern is the Lamp of Truth, used to guide the unknowing, his patriarch's staff helps him navigate narrow paths as he seeks enlightenment and his cloak is a form of discretion.
+According to Eden Gray, his lantern is the lamp of truth, used to guide the unknowing, his patriarch's staff helps him navigate narrow paths as he seeks enlightenment and his cloak is a form of discretion.

 Interpretation

 According to A.E.
 Waite's 1910 book Pictorial Key to the Tarot, the Hermit card carries several divinatory associations: